 A Master of Laws (LLM) or Master of Philosophy (MPhil) student must write a minor dissertation on a subject of legal interest related to one of their courses.
 The subject of the dissertation must also satisfy the rules applicable to the particular programme.
 The minor dissertation may not exceed 25 000 words in length.
-Although an original contribution to knowledge is always desirable in a minor dissertation it is not an essential requirement.
-However, candidates must show that they have:

-issertation, it is not an essential requirement.
-However, candidates in a thorough knowledge of the subject chosen; mastered techniques required for competent research in law; the capacity for independent thought and sound reasoning; and satisfactorily presented the results of the research.
-P requirements: None 1 1000/ ::: 1
+Although an original contribution to knowledge is always desirable in a minor dissertation, it is not an essential requirement.
+However, candidates must show that they have a thorough knowledge of the subject chosen; mastered techniques required for competent research in law; the capacity for independent thought and sound reasoning; and satisfactorily presented the results of the research.

-PBL5658S ADMINISTRATIVE JUSTICE AND OPEN GOVERNMENT
+PBL56588 ADMINISTRATIVE JUSTICE AND OPEN GOVERNMENT